Behind the scenes of TSU football's special, historic experience at Notre Dame | Estes

 And because of it, they only trailed 7-3 and had the ball at the Irish 12-yard line with a chance to take the lead late in the first quarter.

-Notre Dame’s Devyn Ford had just fumbled a kickoff on a vicious hit from TSU’s Zachery Drake, a junior from Maplewood High School.
+Notre Dame’s Devyn Ford had just fumbled a kickoff on a vicious hit from TSU’s Zachery Drake.
 That was the moment when these Tigers stopped being a cute story to those wearing green in South Bend.
 They became the enemy.

 Home fans booed lustily for what they viewed as an illegal helmet-to-helmet shot.
 The referees didn’t agree with their assessment.
 Neither did George, who watched the replay on the sideline and protested to no one in particular, “That’s just football!”